nameisvinay/DSA-journey/README.md

 📌 Purpose:
 Solving DSA problems daily with a focus on core topics like arrays, linked lists, stacks, queues, trees, etc.
-My goal is to break into a product-based company despite a 6-year career gap.
+My goal is to break into a product-based company.

 📈 Topics Covered:
 - [x] Arrays